surajkhatri333/Learn-GIT/README.md

 # Learn-GIT
 This is our first repository
-We are lerning GIT & GITHUB.
+We are lerning GIT .